easydatapy/easytxt/README.rst

 **remove_keys**

-We can remove all chars in sentences by providing list keys in a ``replace_keys`` parameter.
-Regex pattern as key is also supported.
+We can remove all chars in sentences by providing list of search keys in a ``replace_keys`` parameter.
+Regex pattern as key is also supported and keys are not case sensitive.

     >>> test_text = 'first sentence! - second sentence.
 Third'
     >>> pt = parse_text(test_text, remove_keys=['sentence', '!'])